-Certain Company executives are eligible to receive retention bonuses based on achieving certain profitability targets.
+Certain Company executives are eligible to receive retention bonuses of up to \$475,000 based on achieving certain profitability targets.
 To date, no accrual has been made for such bonuses as the probability of payout is uncertain.

+(f) Convertible debenture

-(f) On September 14, 2018, the Company purchased a \$100,000 convertible debenture in Red Rock Regeneration Inc. ("Red Rock"), a company which has purchased a technology (OP-1), but which requires significant additional investment to commercialize.
+On September 14, 2018, the Company purchased a \$100,000 convertible debenture in Red Rock Regeneration Inc. ("Red Rock"), a company that has purchased a technology (OP-1), but which requires significant additional investment to commercialize.
 The convertible debenture can be converted into common shares of Red Rock should Red Rock be successful in raising the significant additional funds.
-The convertible debentures earn interest at the rate of 4% per annum, payable semi-annually.
+The convertible debentures earns interest at the rate of 4% per annum, payable semi-annually.